Get Outta My Way: Live performances

 Minogue's first performance of "Get Outta My Way" was on 5 June 2010 at the nightclub Splash in New York City, where she unveiled a megamix of her album.
 She performed the song on British comedy chat show Alan Carr: Chatty Man on 18 July 2010 and on Australian variety show Hey Hey It's Saturday on 21 July 2010.
 She performed the song on America's Got Talent on 25 August 2010, her first television performance in the United States in two years, to promote Aphrodite.
+On 12 September 2010 Minogue sang "All the Lovers" and "Get Outta My Way" during the finale of Miss Italia.
 Minogue appeared on German television on the Oliver Pocher Show on 17 September, and performed the song on Schlag den Raab on 18 September.
 She later performed it on Paul O'Grady Live on 24 September 2010.
 She also performed it, as part of a hits medley, in her first ever performance in Mexico, on 23 October 2010.
 She later performed the song on the Mexican show "Decadas".
 She performed it in the US on Dancing with The Stars and The Tonight Show with Jay Leno on 26, 27 October.
 She also performed the song at the Macy's Thanksgiving Day Parade in New York City on 25 November 2010 and on The X Factor Ukraine in 2011.